 Moving data with assembly

-In normal Windows/Linux environment you have heard about moving data or files.
-What we do is copying data from source location to destination.
+In a normal Windows/Linux environment you have heard about moving data or files.
+What we do is copy data from a source location to a destination.
 Assembly MOV instruction is very similar to that.
-But actually assembly MOV instruction is equal to copy/paste.
+But actually, assembly MOV instruction is equal to copy/paste.
 Because when we move a file data will be removed from the source.

-Even in a simple assembly program we use mov command many times.
-Source and destination can be a register, memory address or any other place.
-Sometimes we copy a value from stack to a register.
-In another time we copy the value of each to ebp.
-For all of such a tasks we can use mov instruction.
+Even in a simple assembly program, we use the mov command many times.
+The source and destination can be a register, memory address, or any other place.
+Sometimes we copy a value from a stack to a register.
+At another time we copy the value of each to ebp.
+For all of such tasks, we can use mov instruction.

 Let's see the syntax of the mov instruction.
 Since we use Intel's assembly syntax following is the format of the instruction.